PoisotLab/ms_betacov_mapping/README.md

 Bats are important reservoir hosts for different classes of microorganisms, many of which a threat to human health [@Letko2020BatVir; @VanBrussel2022ZooDis].
-Chiropterans emerged around 64 million years ago and are one of the most diverse mammalian orders, with an estimated richness of more than 1400 species [@Peixoto2018SynEco; @Simmons2020BatSpe].
-They exhibit a broad variety of habitat use, behaviour, and feeding strategies, putting them at key positions in the delivery and provisioning of several ecosystem services, tied to important ecosystem-derived benefits to human [@Kasso2013EcoEco].
-For example, bats are an essential component of many seed-dispersal networks [@Mello2011MisPar].
+Chiropterans emerged around 64 million years ago and are one of the most diverse mammalian orders, with more than 1,400 estimated species [@Peixoto2018SynEco; @Simmons2020BatSpe].
+They exhibit a broad variety of habitat use, behaviour, and feeding strategies, putting them at key positions in the delivery and provisioning of several ecosystem services, tied to important ecosystem-derived benefits to humans [@Kasso2013EcoEco].
 Over two-thirds of bats are know to be either obligate or facultative insectivores, therefore actively contributing for agricultural pest control [@Voigt2016BatAnt;
-@Williams-Guillen2008BatLim], and vectors of pathogens that put a risk on human health [@Gonsalves2013MosCon; @Gonsalves2013MosInf].
-Because bats are globally distributed and have a long evolutionary history, phylogeographic and biogeographic approaches are required to shed light on the contemporary distribution of coevolutionary processes between bats and the pathogens they host.
-Not all areas in which bats, viruses, and human are co-occuring are facing a risk of spillover towards human populations, and the areas in which this risk exist may not be facing risks of the same nature and magnitude.
+@Williams-Guillen2008BatLim], and vectors of pathogens that put a risk on human health [@Gonsalves2013MosCon; @Gonsalves2013MosInf]; other species are essential links in many seed-dispersal networks [@Mello2011MisPar].
+Areas where bats, viruses, and humans co-occur are not necessarily hotspots of risk for human heath; as such, developing more precise ways to map zoonotic hazards can help bats and humans coexist safely and support the conservation of these important and unique animals.

-Here, we propose a simple freamework with broad explanatory power that helps contextualize discoveries like highly divergent nobecoviruses in Madagascar and the previously-neglected adaptive radiation of sarbecoviruses outside of southern China and throughout southeast Asia.
+Here, we propose a simple framework with broad explanatory power that helps contextualize discoveries like highly divergent nobecoviruses in Madagascar and the once-neglected adaptive radiation of sarbecoviruses in the Indochinese peninsula.
 In doing so, it advances ecological theory beyond the current state of the art for global maps of emergence risk.
-For example, previous studies that have used host richness as proxy have predicted a high diversity of unsampled bat viruses [@Olival2017HosVir], bat coronaviruses [@Anthony2017GloPat], and even specifically betacoronaviruses [@Becker2022OptPre] in both the Amazon and southeast Asia.
-While we find that both regions are characterized by highly divergent host and viral communities, our framework identifies key differences between the regions.
-We find that Latin America is a hotspot of both host and viral distinctiveness, suggesting that this branch of the bat-betacoronavirus complex may be undergoing independent evolutionary dynamics from the rest of the global pool, but with limited potential for viral diversification--- a finding that is supported by previous work indicating a higher rate of codivergence in Latin America [@Anthony2017GloPat].
+For example, previous studies that have used host richness as a proxy have predicted a high diversity of unsampled bat viruses [@Olival2017HosVir], bat coronaviruses [@Anthony2017GloPat], and even specifically betacoronaviruses [@Becker2022OptPre] in both the Amazon and southeast Asia.
+While we find that both regions are characterized by unique and diverse communities of both hosts and viruses, our framework is able to identify key differences between the two systems.
+We find that the merbecovirus complex in Latin America has been a unique branch of evolution separate from the rest of the global pool, but with limited potential for viral diversification--- a finding that is supported by previous work indicating a higher rate of codivergence in Latin America [@Anthony2017GloPat].
 In contrast, in southeast Asia, host richness and viral distinctiveness are high but sharing is low; this suggests a different type of evolutionary dynamics that could generate high local diversity of viruses through host switching and viral recombination (see *e.g.*
-[@Latinne2020OriCro], as well as the discovery of recombinant viruses that share genetic material from both the SARS-CoV and SARS-CoV-2 branches of the Sarbecovirus lineage [@Wu2021ComSur]).
+[@Latinne2020OriCro], as well as the discovery of recombinant viruses with genetic material from both the SARS-CoV and SARS-CoV-2 branches of the Sarbecovirus lineage [@Wu2021ComSur]).

 Both of these regions are priority areas for sampling, especially given predictions that they contain many bat hosts of undiscovered betacoronaviruses [@Becker2022OptPre; @Cohen2022SamStr].
-However, both the evolutionary and ecological aspects of emergence risk are likely higher in southeast Asia---a fact that will only become more relevant, as bats track shifting climates and exchange viruses with other species, creating a hotspot of cross-species transmission unique to the region [@Carlson2022CliCha].
+However, both the evolutionary and ecological aspects of emergence risk are higher in southeast Asia---a fact that will only become more relevant, as bats track shifting climates and exchange viruses with other species, creating a hotspot of elevated cross-species transmission unique to the region [@Carlson2022CliCha].

 The diversity and diversification potential of bats responds to anthropogenic factors others than shifting climates [@Alves2018GeoVar].
 Land use changes could